 B-2.1 The shears selected according to B-1.2 shall be examined for dimensions and workmanship and finish.
 Any shear failing to meet the requirements for any one of the characteristics shall considered as defective.

-B-2.1.1 If the number of defective shears found in the sample is less than or equal to the corresponding number given in col 3 of Table 7, the lot shall be declared as conforming to the requirements for dimensions, and workmanship and finish.
+If the number of defective shears found in the sample is less than or equal to the corresponding number given in col (3) of Table 7, the lot shall be declared as conforming to the requirements for dimensions, and workmanship and finish.

+B-2.2 From those lots found satisfactory according to B-2.1 the number of shears corresponding to col (5) of Table 7 shall be selected and tested for hardness and cutting tests.

+If the number of defective shears found in the sample is less than or equal to the corresponding number given in col (6) of Table 7, the lot shall be declared as conforming to the requirements of this standard.

 Table 7 Scale of Sampling and Permissible No. of Defectives

-(Clauses B-1.2, B-2.1.1, B-2.2 and B-2.2.1)
+(Clauses B-1.2, B-2.1 and B-2.2)